 All these mathematical aspects create anxiety which greatly affects students' perception of the subject and performance.
-Another complaint carried in the same copy of the Daily Nation (10th Feb.
-1996 p.20), someone observed that physics deals with properties and ideas which are applicable in the real world, but are rarely connected to actual feeling.
+Another complaint carried in the same copy of the Daily Nation (10th)

+Feb.
+1996 p.20), someone observed that mathematics deals with properties and ideas which are applicable in the real world, but are rarely connected to actual feeling.
 Hence, thus leads to little appreciation of the subject by learners.
-Thus the dislike of physics and other concepts related to in some topics of computer studies.
+Thus the dislike of mathematics and other concepts related to mathematics in some topics of Physics.

 The above account indicates that the underlying causes of poor performance are not technically limited to the examinations, but also the teaching-learning process of the subject.
 The trend of poor performance is endemic even in universities which admit the best candidates.
 The mass failure of the first 8-4-4 students of the faculties of engineering and science of the University of Nairobi illustrates that better.
 It was baffling to the top students when they ended up not measuring to the expectations of academics.
 This grave problem must be having a root cause because the students are average citizens and thus the problem lies somewhere in the system.
-The accusing finger has been pointed at physics as an excuse.
-The common thread between physics and other subjects is only mathematical concepts applied in the sciences.
-Physics employs inductive empirical approach as in computer studies.
-This research hypothesizes that it's the lack of the understanding of physics which causes poor performance amongst students of computer studies.
+The accusing finger has been pointed at mathematics as an excuse.
+The common thread between mathematics and other subjects is only mathematical concepts applied in the sciences.
+Physics employs inductive empirical approach as opposed to mathematics which employs deductive rational approach.
+This research hypothesizes that it's the lack of the understanding of mathematics which causes poor performance amongst students in the sciences.

-The poor performance in computer studies and physics presents worries to policy planners for industrial or technological take off by the year 2020.
-The way forward lie on the application of Physics and information communication technology to industrial development, but the performance in the two areas is precarious.
+The poor performance in mathematics and physics presents worries to policy planners for industrial or technological take off by the year 2020.
+The way forward lie on the application of Physics and mathematics to industrial development, but the performance in the two areas is precarious.
 The Academic Magazine, East African Standard (10th Sep.1994) reports that the trend is worrying.
 Because sciences form the backbone of industrialization, industrialists and policy planners have a cause to worry about.
 The Academic Magazine (16th Sep.1995) also reported that it has been said that no country can expect to advance technologically if it has no clear cut policies on the teaching of the science subjects in its educational institutions.
 Developed countries have done exactly that and that is why they have advanced both scientifically, economically and technologically.
-As shown by diverse literally comments in this topic, the problem of poor performance in physics and computer studies is known.
+As shown by diverse literally comments in this topic, the problem of poor performance in sciences and mathematics is known.
 The question is whether the poor performances on these subjects are related or not.
-Therefore, this research project seeks to determine the level of association between performance in computer studies and Physics at secondary schools KCSE examination.
+Therefore, this research project seeks to determine the level of association between performance in Mathematics and Physics on secondary schools KCSE examination.